OSharpe001/dev_squared_app/frontend/README.md

 - JavaScript: Used to adapt interactivity to a web page, making it a "web application".
 - HTML: The "document" section of a web page.
 Holds all the document's text.
 - CSS: Used to apply styling to the web page document.
-- @babel/plugin-proposal-private-property-in-object:
+- Babel Plug-in: Comes with create-react-app (in the node modules, I believe) but since they are no longer keeping up with c-r-a's maintenance, it's  not automatically installed in your dependencies.
+Without it, you'll face more issues uploading it to hosting sites, like Netlify.
--axios:
+- axios: Used to make fetch requests a little simpler.

 ### Back-End:
-- bcrypt:
+- bcrypt: Encryption to avoid sending secret info to the database.
-- cors:
+- cors: Helps avoid Access-Control-Allow-Origin errors (still doesn't work for me although I have seen it help others.
+I had to disable those restrictions on my Mac).
-- dotenv:
+- dotenv: Allows the recognition and usage of the ".env" file.
-- express:
+- express: Aids back-end routing.
-- express-async-handler:
+- express-async-handler: Helps keep boilerplate code to a minimum by replacing "try/catch" statements.
-- gitignore:
+- gitignore: Stops the uploading of specified (secret) files from your computer.
-- jsonwebtoken:
+- jsonwebtoken: Encryption to aid in authentication over the web.
-- mongoose:
+- mongoose: Ties our back-end to our database.

 - **HONORABLE MENTIONS**
-- JavaScript's "window" reference: Used to get info about what's happening in the browser's current window (like mouse location).
+- JavaScript's "window" reference: Used to get info about what's happening in the browser's current window (like client mouse location).

 ---